byte-motion/RNL_RAPIDLibrary/INSTALLED_RAPID/RnLibStateMachine.sys.markdown

 ## Usage

 Easy start and stop functionality of statemachines.
+Statemachines is a convenient way of controlling several parts of a system in a manageable way.
+Basicly each part of a system will be in a "state", and depending on where in each sequence each part of the system is a different procedure will be scanned.

 Will scan each machines state each 1000ms.
 Otherwise will watch subscribes program-data and I/O, and scan corresponding statemachine upon value-changes.